crashoverride777/swifty-receipt-validator/README.md

 ## iOS 15

 Apple has released a new in app purchase API with iOS 15 which includes receipt validation.
 If your app supports iOS 15 or higher I would highly recommend to implement this new API.
+As of iOS 18 Apple has deprecated the old API and this library will eventually be deprecated as well.

 https://developer.apple.com/documentation/storekit/choosing_a_storekit_api_for_in-app_purchase